 Fact #7 - The best way to diagnose a food allergy is through an elimination dietWhile there are some blood and saliva tests that can be done, the only way to confirm a food allergy is by eliminating potential allergens from the cat's diet.

 Fact #8 - Prescription food containing hydrolysed proteins can help diagnose (and treat) food allergiesYour veterinarian may suggest a hydrolysed protein diet as a form of elimination diet.
-The proteins in these formulas are broken down into smaller molecules which are far less likely to trigger an allergic reaction.
+Don't let the big name scare you.
+What this means is simply that the proteins in these formulas are broken down into smaller molecules.
+These smaller molecules are far less likely to trigger an allergic reaction.